 We are excited to announce that Environment and Natural Science RAP in Baker Hall will return for the 21-22 academic year!
-Enrollment in our program will be through the Housing application process which will begin mid March.
+Enrollment in our program will be through the Housing application process which will begin mid March and continues until May 6.
 Please see the Housing FAQ page or contact firstname.lastname@example.org if you have questions about that process.
 We will contact students admitted to the RAP in mid June with information about class registration and other important information about the Fall.
 Please contact us with any questions!

 Our RAPcourses and activities focus on the Environment and Natural Sciences.
 This program is ideal for students who see the importance of scientific awareness in their daily lives and career paths.
 Our RAP inspires students to connect with nature and see the intrinsic value of the natural world.
 It challenges students to understand the complex biotic and physical interactions in the environment and to become mindful of the impact of humans on the future of life on earth.
 Intellectual development in environmental issues, health sciences, wildlife biology, sustainability and stewardship are emphasized.
 Students in diverse majors including all of CU's Biology departments, Environmental Studies, Geology, Chemistry, Atmospheric and Oceanic Sciences, Environmental Design, History, and Philosophy bring different perspectives to the RAP classroom.